pitthecat/fitnessfabrik_visitor_diagram/README.md

 * The script is triggered by a cronjob
   * ```50 5 * * * timeout 64800 /usr/bin/python3 /home/pi/fitness/get_count.py```
-  * The cronjob triggers the script at 5:50 CEST and it runs for 64800 s (18 hours).
-You have to change trigger and run time based on the opening hours of your gym branch.
+  * The cronjob triggers the script daily at 5:50 CEST and it runs for 64800 s (18 hours).
+You have to change the trigger and runtime based on the opening hours of your gym branch.
     Also keep summer and winter time in mind.
 * One could also create a [systemd service](https://www.freedesktop.org/software/systemd/man/systemd.service.html) for it and start/stop the systemd service via a cronjob